GetIbetsamAhmed/Angular-Recipe-MoviesList/README.md

-# Angular-HackeRank-MoviesList
+# Angular-Reciepe-MoviesList
-This is a hackerRank task of movies list task
+This is the recipe we understanding the dpendency injection of angular using We create a practice services module to handle the http request unsing typical interface